GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation

 \subsection{Sensitivity Analysis}

-We conducted experiments to investigate the impact of key parameters on the performance of GTR-Mamba, focusing primarily on the effects of embedding dimension and the number of SSM layers in the context of next POI recommendation.
-The results are presented in Figure \ref{sensi}.
-Notably, in our model, the tangent space coordinates of the embeddings in the hyperbolic manifold serve as the state vectors for the Selective State Space Model (SSM).
-Consequently, the state dimension of the SSM must align with the embedding dimension of the nodes, and thus, we uniformly explore the effect of embedding dimension in these experiments.
+We analyze the impact of key hyperparameters on GTR-Mamba, specifically the embedding dimension and the number of SSM layers, with results summarized in Figure \ref{sensi}.
+Crucially, since the tangent space coordinates of hyperbolic embeddings serve directly as state vectors for the Selective SSM, the SSM state dimension is inherently coupled with the node embedding dimension.